What to expect with your shiatsu session.

 Before your appointment.

 After making your first appointment (via phone, email or online) I'll ask you to bring or wear light, comfortable clothing, like what you would wear to lounge, exercise or do yoga in, as this is a clothed session.
-(There may be certain instances, as with myofascial work, that would be better with bare skin contact, but this would be discussed beforehand).

 Standard sessions are an hour.
 However, I also offer 30- and 90-minute sessions, depending on your needs.
 I always try to keep a buffer of time in between clients so you have time to ask questions, come back to earth :), and in general, not feel rushed.